chuck-r/proton-strftime/README.md

 `cd ~/.eso`

 ### 2. Extract proton-strftime to ~/.eso
-Extract the folder from [proton-strftime.7z](https://github.com/chuck-r/Proton/releases/latest/download/proton-strftime.7z) to ~/.eso using your favorite archive manager with 7zip support.
+Extract the folder from [proton-strftime.tar.xz](https://github.com/chuck-r/Proton/releases/latest/download/proton-strftime.tar.xz) to ~/.eso using your favorite archive manager.

-For ease of future updates, create a symlink for ~/.eso/proton to ~/.eso/proton-4.11-6-strftime
+For ease of future updates, create a symlink for ~/.eso/proton to ~/.eso/proton-4.11-7-strftime

-`ln -s ~/.eso/proton-4.11-6-strftime ~/.eso/proton`
+`ln -s ~/.eso/proton-4.11-7-strftime ~/.eso/proton`

 This way, you can keep multiple Proton versions in the folder and swap between them by simply changing where the symlink points.

 ### 3. Copy the Proton prefix
-`cp -R ~/.eso/proton-4.11-6-strftime/dist/share/default_pfx ~/.eso/pfx`
+`cp -R ~/.eso/proton-4.11-7-strftime/dist/share/default_pfx ~/.eso/pfx`

 ### 4. Install ESO
 `STEAM_COMPAT_DATA_PATH=~/.eso ~/.eso/proton/proton waitforexitandrun /path/to/Install_ESO.exe`